 This depends on the entry requirements of each country.
 Many destinations will accept proof of a negative Covid test instead of being fully vaccinated.
-Some will only accept proof of a negative test.
+Some will only accept proof of a negative test, or full vaccination.

 Can Wales, Scotland and Northern Ireland residents use the NHS app?

 People in Scotland can request a vaccine certificate from the NHS inform website.
+To log in, use your unique username and password, which can be found in your coronavirus vaccination appointment letter.
 Alternatively, call 0808 196 8565 if you’re due to travel in the next three weeks.
 This will be replaced in future by digital certificates.